taniatsq/tp/docs/UserGuide.md

 ### Adding\Editing a description : `description`

-Adds a description to the selected student or Updates an already existing description of the selected student.
+Adds a description to the selected student or Updates an already existing description of the selected student with the given description.

 ![DescriptionCommand](images/DescriptionCommand.jpg)